 Disruption is a way to not only stand out to consumers but to outshine your competition

 There is no doubt in anyone’s mind that the healthcare industry is undergoing massive changes when it comes to disruption.
-Look at what several big tech companies have implemented within the last few months such as Amazon, JP Morgan Chase and Berkshire Hathaway’s partnership to bring healthcare costs down for US employees; Apple’s plans to open two health clinics in California for employees; Verily is looking for opportunities to enter the managed care world; and Uber released Uber Health to provide patient rides to and from medical appointments.
+Look at what several big tech companies have implemented within the last year such as Amazon, JP Morgan Chase and Berkshire Hathaway’s partnership to bring healthcare costs down for US employees; Apple’s plans to open two health clinics in California for employees; Verily is looking for opportunities to enter the managed care world; and Uber released Uber Health to provide patient rides to and from medical appointments.
 Consumerism is an age that is now upon us and we must go above and beyond satisfying patient needs due to the driving force of a more informed consumer.
 The mantra of healthcare “disruption” is being discussed by countless conference speakers, articles, webinars and social media posts.
 If you have any involvement in the healthcare industry, you have heard of the “disruption” phenomenon in recent years.

 But, did you know that many large industries have already been through this paradigm shift of “disruption” to fulfill consumers’ needs to access services from the touch of a button, wherever they are, twenty-four hours a day?
 Just look at the transportation, data/analytics and media industries, along with many others.
 So why has an industry as essential as healthcare only started to come to terms with the impact of disruption driven by consumerism?
 As Healthcare Designers we need to start thinking more like our client’s consumers – the patients.
 The acceptance of healthcare digital disruption needs to be a choice before the industry is compelled to remake itself.

 Understanding the Consumer (Patient) Experience